mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   self.account_manager = AccountManager(database)
 ```

-Ah ha!
-The `setUp` function created the `joe123` account with a score of 150, which explains why `test_initial_score` expected those values.
+Okay, the `setUp` function created the `joe123` account with a score of 150, which explains why `test_initial_score` expected those values.
 Now, all is well with the world, right?

 Of course not.
-This test is a failure because it forced you, the reader, to search outside the test function to understand its correctness.
+This is a bad test.
+It forced you, the reader, to search outside the test function to understand its correctness.

 # Keep the reader in your test function

-My preferred way to write.
+**The reader should be able to understand a test function without reading any code outside the function body.**
+{: .notice--info}

+Here is a better way to write the above test that conveys the meaning to the reader straightforwardly:

 ```python
 def test_initial_score(self):